-Earlier coverage from Texas begins at the link.
+Earlier coverage of Scott Panetti's case begins at the link.